Bhalchandra-B/FailoverEmailService/README.md

 Email address of sender can not be blank.
 It MUST be provided.<br/>
 Keeping Blank *From*, blocks the email from sending.

+You can add more recipients in *MailGun* and sender in *SendGrid* account, after i provide credentials through mail.

 Conclusion for sending mails: